WHAT IS THE MODERN AGE IN ENGLISH LITERATURE

 - Loss of belief in religion and institutions

-The modern world feels broken and
+The modern world feels broken and meaningless.

 Fragmentation

-fragmented—stories jump between thoughts, memories, and time periods.
+Modern texts are often fragmented—stories jump between thoughts, memories, and time periods.
 This

 reflects how modern people experience reality.